 The Observation Reflection Form is a tool for the YDC Candidate.
 The Candidate is to review the completed observation instrument, then reflect within the Observation Reflection Form on strengths and opportunities for improvement.
-Once completed and signed by the candidate it should be submitted to the YDC Support Specialist.
+The Form is available for download through CypherWorx in the "Resources" folder.
+Once completed and signed by the candidate and MASN representative, the form is submitted by uploading it into the "Credential Supporting Documents" learning path within the CypherWorx platform.